about-code/ng-mono/README.md

 ### Creating a feature package

-We assume you're in your *project root*.
+We assume you're in your *project root* now.

 > **Tip:** We recommend using `git` and committing everytime before running a generator.
 > Not only does it help to find out which files were modified by a generator (`git diff`).